2023 Online Calendar

 Faculty Names and Credentials

-We strive to provide interprofessional education by utilizing a variety of content experts as instructors, contributors, and reviewers.
+We strive to provide education by utilizing a variety of content experts as instructors, contributors, and reviewers.

 Robin Sullivan, BSN, RN, CCM

 No individual in a position to control content has any relevant financial relationships.

 In support of improving patient care, University of Southern Indiana Center for Health Professions Lifelong Learning is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), the American Psychological Association (APA), and the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to provide continuing education for the healthcare team.

 This program has been pre-approved by The Commission for Case Manager Certification to provide continuing education credit to CCM® board certified case managers.
 This course is approved for 40 CE Contact hours.